YacineOuhrouche/Circuits_Repo/Digital_Circuit/Sequential_Circuit/Register/README.md

 ## 📌 SISO (Serial-In Serial-Out)

 🔹 **How It Works**:
-A **SISO (Serial-In Serial-Out)** shift register takes in data one bit at a time through a single input and shifts it through a series of flip-flops.
+A **SISO (Serial-In Serial-Out)** shift register takes in data one bit at a time through a single input and shifts it through a series of D flip-flops.
 After all the bits have been loaded, the data exits the register one bit at a time.

 - The register shifts the input data left or right with each clock pulse.
 - The output is serial, meaning that data is read out one bit after another, preserving the order.